 The HI Vendor Operations Team can help you to understand HI Service business processes, including B2B web services and using the HI Service licensed material.

-The HI Vendor Operations Team is responsible for enabling access to the HI Service once you have completed both the NOC and CCD testing requirements.
+The HI Vendor Operations Team is responsible for giving you access to the HI Service once you have completed both the NOC and CCA testing requirements.

 Online Technical Support (OTS)

 The Online Technical Support (OTS) team can help you develop products for the department's health professional online businesses.